xiaolongw1223/academic-web/content/project/Multi_salt_reconstruction/index.md

 ---

 ### Figure Caption
-The recovered 2D SEG-EAGE salt models without (a) and with (b) constraint.
-The reconstructed Sigsbee salt models without (c) and with (d) constraint.
+The recovered mean model without using any constraint.

 ### Research Summary